Mathuv/guides-django/series_1/part_07.md

-# Starter 7
+# Part 7

 Django, like many other modern frameworks, provides you with a variety of Databases to choose from.
 Best practices suggests using Postgres, however, you are free to choose something that works for you.
 This section of the series is going to review how to setup Django to use postgres and configure it in a 12 Factor App compliant way.

 ### HOUSEKEEPING

-We will pick up where we left off with the `starter_6` cookiecutter.
+We will pick up where we left off with the `Part 6` cookiecutter.
 If you are just starting this series, here is a quick way to get a hold of it.

 1. Clone `django-starter` into a new repo on your local